almadri-gr/100-days-of-code/r1-log.md

 ### R1D2
 Started working on my second training course in freeCodeCamp. jQuery is a javascript library that I would like to explore more to have high quality notificaiton CSS.

+### R1D3
+Began working on my Shopify store template for a jewelry company.
+Liquid is the template language Shopify uses, I will be working on a course that helps me apply Shopify inputs to backend.